 Come to McReynolds Hall 208 to register for the IEP.
 Bring your passport, a small passport-size photo of yourself (for your IEP file), local address, and means of paying tuition and fees.
-We accept cash, traveler's checks, bank draft/check, or a credit card (Visa, Master Card, Discover, or American Express).
+We accept cash, electronic checks, bank draft/check, or a credit card (Visa, Master Card, Discover, or American Express).

-4.1.1 Interview
+4.1.1 Register

-You will have a short meeting with an IEP instructor.
-The instructor will ask some questions about you, your interests, and your education.
+You will answer some questions about you, your interests, and your education.
 You will receive some information about the IEP, and you can ask questions.
-The instructor will also tell you when and where to report for the English Placement Tests.
+You will be given information about when and where to report for the English Placement Tests.